 ‘Whirls and twirls’ by Sol LeWitt at the 59th Street – Columbus Circle station.
 Photo: Rob Wilson; (Top) Installation views, Images: MTA

-In celebration of their upcoming 30th Anniversary, MTA Arts & Design recently launched their latest book New York’s Underground Art Museum: MTA Arts & Design, an updated companion to Along the Way which was published in 2006.
+In celebration of their upcoming 30th Anniversary, MTA Arts & Design launched their book New York’s Underground Art Museum: MTA Arts & Design, an updated companion to Along the Way which was published in 2006.
 The new edition features nearly 100 new works of art that have been commissioned and installed over the past eight years.
 Untapped Cities took this opportunity to kick start a four part series featuring our interview with Sandra Bloodworth, Director of MTA Arts & Design as well as the co-author of this fabulous book.
 We started with the origin and evolution followed by the various programs within Arts & Design.
 In this third part we discuss the process involved in installing these refreshing art pieces within the NYC transit system.
 The interview was conducted by Catherine McKeon Mondkar and Bhushan Mondkar.

 Untapped Cities: Is there a particular process to decide the spaces within the stations that will be dedicated to art?